NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

 ![blend-waydroid](./blend-w.png)
 <div class="gap"></div>

-After it initalizes (and you enter your password several times), you should see this:
+After it initalizes (and you enter your password several times), you should see this.
+Once you do, **reboot**:

 ![blend-w-2](./blend-w-2.png)